This pear cake features a light and moist cake under a layer of sweet caramelized pears. Simple ingredients and ready in minutes!

 - All-purpose flour.
 You can use half all-purpose and half whole wheat flour for this recipe to make it healthier.

 - Cream of tartar.
-I use cream of tartar to help stabilize the beaten egg whites.
+To help stabilize the beaten egg whites.

 - Vanilla extract.
 To taste.

 - Salt.
-A pinch of salt to balance all flavors.
+A pinch of salt to balance the other flavors.

 - Light-brown sugar.
-When combined with the butter, this gives the pear topping a light golden brown color and caramelizes it.
+When combined with the butter, this gives the pear topping a light golden brown color and caramelizes them.

-- For a richer pear flavor, add a few tablespoons of pear puree to the cake batter.
-Note that the cake may take a few extra minutes to cook through.
+- Enhance the pear flavor.
+Add a few tablespoons of pear puree to the cake batter and increase the baking time by a few minutes.

 Storage instructions